-Bravr’s design expert Cai Simpson explores some of the best apps for digital design enthusiasts.
+Bravr design experts explore some of the best apps for digital design enthusiasts.

 Creating design on mobile technology has not always been easy.
 It has only been through the introduction of touch screens with retina display that we are able to view images in the high resolution required for design.
 While technology has come a long way, there are still obstacles to designing via a tablet of mobile.
 For example many Apple users struggle to find an affordable, quality stylus to use on their devices.
 With this in mind, I have compiled a list of my favourite design related apps that can be used on the go without a stylus.